impensavel/essence/docs/XMLEssence.md

 # XMLEssence
-This class handles data extraction from sources with the [Extensible Markup Language](http://en.wikipedia.org/wiki/XML) format.
+This class allows us to extract data in the [XML](http://en.wikipedia.org/wiki/XML) format.

-## Usage
+## Basic usage
-The following example shows how to extract data from a simple XML.
+An example of how to use the class is provided in this document, along with an explanation of available options.

-### Data
+### Example XML data
+The following data will be used for all the basic examples below.

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>
 <Persons>